KenzyGress/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One to one.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+Not null simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+Three foreign keys, there are two filled red diamonds and one unfilled red diamond.

 ##### ER Diagram upload